Sports in the United States: American football

-The NFL has the highest average attendance (67,591) of any professional sports league in the world and has the highest revenue out of any single professional sports league.
+The National Football League (NFL) has the highest average attendance (67,591) of any professional sports league in the world and has the highest revenue out of any single professional sports league.
 The NFL has two conferences, the AFC and the NFC.
 The AFC has 4 divisions (AFC East, AFC North, AFC South, and AFC West).
 The NFC also has 4 divisions (NFC East, NFC North, NFC South, and NFC West.)
 Each division has 4 teams, with a total of 32 teams in the NFL.

 The NFL's New England Patriots vs. the Pittsburgh Steelers.

 The National Football League (NFL) in the 20th century underwent significant development, transforming from a regional league to a dominant force in American sports.
 Established in 1920 as the American Professional Football Association (APFA), it was renamed the NFL in 1922.
 Early years were marked by organizational instability and competition with other football leagues.
 However, the 1930s saw key innovations such as the introduction of the NFL draft and a championship game, which contributed to the league's growing popularity.
 The 1950s and 1960s marked a period of expansion, with television broadcasts increasing national exposure.
 The creation of the Super Bowl in 1967, following the merger between the NFL and the American Football League (AFL), solidified the league's prominence.
 The 1970s saw further expansion and the rise of dominant teams like the Pittsburgh Steelers, while the 1980s and 1990s were characterized by increased commercialization, lucrative television contracts, and the emergence of star players.
 By the end of the 20th century, the NFL had firmly established itself as the most popular sport in the United States, with the Super Bowl becoming one of the most-watched events globally.
 During the 20th century, several star players helped shape the NFL's growth and popularity.
 Some of the most notable include: Red Grange, Johnny Unitas, Jim Brown, Vince Lombardi, Joe Namath and Terry Bradshaw.